If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Intermediate "Overworld"

-By virtue of its name and the fact that four rows of tiles along the bottom match with the bottom four rows of tiles in the "mode 7" set of overworlds, two tilemaps, chizu-2.SCR and map-UNIT-1.SCR contain overworld data dated between mode 7 and the following overworld.
-However, the graphics aren't included in the leak and any existing map graphics render garbage.
-Still, from palettes a general design can be sculpted.
-Turns out this map was just made to probably test the tileset, as deciphering it results in this.
+By virtue of its name, and the fact that four rows of tiles along the bottom match with the bottom four rows of tiles in the "Mode 7" set of overworlds, two tilemaps, chizu-2.SCR and map-UNIT-1.SCR contain overworld data dated between the Mode 7 phase of overworld development, and the following overworld.
+However, the graphics aren't included in the leak, and any existing map graphics render garbage.
+Still, from palettes, a general design can be reconstructed.
+Turns out this map was just made to test the tileset, as deciphering it results in this.

 29 June 1989 14:08